Cheshire West and Chester: Park and Ride

-Chester has four park and ride sites located adjacent to radial routes on the city's outskirts (Boughton Heath, Sealand Road, Upton and Wrexham Road) running on two lines which intersect at Chester Bus Interchange.
+Chester has four park and ride sites located adjacent to radial routes on the city's outskirts: Boughton Heath, Sealand Road, Upton and Wrexham Road; they run on two lines which intersect at Chester Bus Interchange.
 A fifth site is proposed near Hoole Village.

-Hooton station is designated as a park and ride facility for railway services on the Wirral Line, it contains a 418-space car park.
+Hooton station is designated as a park and ride facility for railway services on the Wirral Line; it contains a 418-space car park.

-Rail
+Railway

-Chester is the hub of the railway network in the borough, with around 4.7 million passengers annually.
+Chester railway station is the hub of the railway network in the borough, with around 4.7 million passengers annually.
 Passenger numbers doubled to this figure in the ten years to 2015, making the station the eighth-busiest in North West England.
-Railway lines (and their associated franchise(s)) in the borough - not necessarily connecting to Chester - include:

-Borderlands Line (Wales & Borders): Connects Bidston in Wirral with Wrexham in Wales and includes a stop at Neston.
-Services are provided by Transport for Wales.
+Railway lines, and their associated train operating companies in the borough, include: